We would like to reassure you that we are closely monitoring the situation and working with the government and NHS.

 3) Admission appeals heard by Independent Admission Appeals Panel: total number of the above lodged admission appeals heard by an independent appeals panel.

 4) Admission appeals heard by Independent Admission Appeals Panel – decided in parent’s favour: total number of the heard admission appeals decided in parent’s favour by an independent appeals panel.

 5) Admission appeals heard by Independent Admission Appeals Panel – rejected: Total number of the heard admission appeals rejected by an independent appeals panel.

 Infant Appeals – (primary voluntary aided and foundation schools)

-This information is only collected in the Spring Term for voluntary aided and foundation schools with infant admissions (Reception, Yr1 and Yr2).
+This information is only collected in the Spring Term for voluntary aided and foundation schools (or academies) with infant admissions (Reception, Yr1 and Yr2).

-The definitions for Lodged, Withdrawn, Heard, Upheld and Rejected are the same as for Admission Appeals but only relate to infant classes’ appeals.
+The definitions for Lodged, Withdrawn, Heard, Rejected and Decided in favour of the parents are the same as for Admission Appeals but only relate to infant classes’ appeals.

 Once you have entered the information click on Save.